bedillieurr/vulnhunter/README.md

-# 🔍 VulnHunt
+# 🔍 VulnHunter

-**VulnHunt** is an open-source Red Team CLI tool designed for reconnaissance and vulnerability scanning of public-facing assets such as domains and IP addresses.
+**VulnHunter** is an open-source Red Team CLI tool designed for reconnaissance and vulnerability scanning of public-facing assets such as domains and IP addresses.
 This tool is made for ethical hackers, penetration testers, and security researchers who need efficient and automated security testing.

 ---